akulakov/pychess/chess.md

 That's all.
 I'm sure I missed a few issues in the tutorial, please let me know if you find an error or missing code.

+P.S.
+If you wish to play against the AI, you can simply add an `input()` statement at the start of the game loop that chooses the move and check it against valid moves, and continue to the start of the loop if it's invalid.
+You can also add some logic that guesses the best move based on the piece you selected with x,y notation, or to choose the best move automatically with an option to override it when you see a particularly strong move.

+The next step would be to use a module like *Curses* or *Tkinter*, or a 3rd party package like *PyGame* to add a nicer UI interface.